-Liquefied petroleum gas (LPG) is made up of carbon and hydrogen atoms forming propane and butane whilst natural gas is made up of lighter methane.
-Flammable hydrocarbon gases (LPG) are liquefied through pressurisation and commonly used as fuel.
-Natural gas is liquefied cryogenically.
-ELGAS LPG is stored in steel vessels ranging from small BBQ gas cylinders to larger gas cylinders and tanks.
+It is made up of carbon and hydrogen atoms forming propane and butane whilst natural gas is made up of lighter methane.
+Flammable hydrocarbon gases are liquefied through pressurisation and commonly used as fuel.
+Natural gas is liquefied cryogenically. it is stored in steel vessels ranging from small BBQ gas cylinders to larger gas cylinders and tanks.

 LPG products are found naturally in combination with other hydrocarbons and fossil fuels, typically crude oil and natural gas.
 LPG is produced during natural gas processing and oil refining.
-When isolated, LPG can be liquefied through pressurisation and stored in pressure vessels commonly referred to as gas cylinders or gas tanks.
-ELGAS LPG is stored in various ways.
+When isolated, it can be liquefied through pressurisation and stored in pressure vessels commonly referred to as gas cylinders or gas tanks.
+ELGAS storage option include:

-- Small SWAP’n’GO cylinders contain LPG used for camp stoves, BBQs, and outdoor heating
+- Small SWAP’n’GO gas bottles used for camp stoves, BBQs, and outdoor heating

 • Cylinders ranging from 45kg-210kg for homes and businesses